Chengzhiliu666/Chengzhiliu666.github.io/_pages/about.md

 # 🔥 News
-- **2025.5** 🎉🎉  We release a paper on balancing reasoning and hallucination in multimodal reasoning models. 👉 Check our [paper](https://arxiv.org/abs/2505.21523) and [project](https://mlrm-halu.github.io/)
+- **2025.9** 🎉🎉   One papes is accepted by NeurIPS 2025, We release a paper on balancing reasoning and hallucination in multimodal reasoning models. 👉 Check our [paper](https://arxiv.org/abs/2505.21523) and [project](https://mlrm-halu.github.io/)
 - **2025.4** 🎉🎉  One papes is accepted by ACL 2025 , thanks for all of my collaborators.
 Check it out in the [paper](https://arxiv.org/abs/2502.11903).
 - **2025.4** 🎉🎉  One papes is accepted by CVPR 2025 , thanks for all of my collaborators.
 Check it out in the [paper](https://openaccess.thecvf.com/content/CVPR2025/html/Tang_Seeing_Far_and_Clearly_Mitigating_Hallucinations_in_MLLMs_with_Attention_CVPR_2025_paper.html).
 - **2025.2** 🎉🎉  Two papers are accepted by ICLR 2025, thanks for all of my collaborators.
 Check out our papers [MSSBench](https://arxiv.org/abs/2410.06172) and [ANTRP](https://openreview.net/forum?id=zGb4WgCW5i).